First published in 1989 as part of The Superyachts Vol. 2

 Renamed Trump Princess, the yacht, which Trump says will cost about $2.5million a year to operate, set sail from the Azores in June 1988 and arrived in New York on July 4 in time for the huge party the Trumps threw on it that night.

-In addition to private cruising with his family, Trump, like Khashoggi, uses Trump Princess as a business instrument — though in somewhat different fashion.
+In addition to private cruising with his family, Trump, like Khashoggi, uses Trump Princess as a business instrument — though in a somewhat different fashion.
 Trump Princess spends the summer months cruising the East Coast from her base in Atlantic City, where she docks at the marina in full view of Trump’s Castle Hotel.
 Trump makes the boat available for selected charities and “very high rollers who spend millions of dollars a year in the casinos”.

 “There is a whole market there,” Trump explains.
 “While I was building Farley Marina, I was trying to get the boat, because I knew that she would blow everybody’s mind.
 She would become a spectacle.”